-Washington, D.C. – Thursday, Congresswoman Aumua Amata released the following statement honoring the life of Congressman Elijah Cummings of Maryland:
+Washington, D.C. – Thursday, Congresswoman Aumua Amata released the following statement celebrating Independence Day:

 Washington, D.C. – Wednesday, Congresswoman Aumua Amata welcomed congressional action to extend the Paycheck Protection Program (PPP) through August 8, 2020, to help small businesses.

 Washington, D.C. – Tuesday, Congresswoman Aumua Amata presented American Samoa’s needs and priorities to the United States Senate.

 She highlighted the following key objectives: